 - Left to Right: Dale Greig and Aileen Lusk

 - In 1980 the Scottish Vets staged the World Championships for 10,000m and the marathon.
 I, along with Willie Armour set out the course: Willie in his car with the clipboard, me walking with a surveyor’s wheel measuring the course.
 On the day, the whole thing went off very well with the Glasgow Corporation giving a great meal to the competitors in the City Chambers.
 Donald Macgregor won the M40 Marathon title.

 Having been one of the founding members of the Scottish Veteran Harriers Club, I served on the Committee for 10 years before giving it up.
 One of the unsung pillars of the organisation was Dale Greig.
 She worked for Walter in his printing business and, as well as typing the newsletters, she did a tremendous amount of work behind the scenes.
-(Walter and Dale certainly produced many Newsletters – although others contributed a lot – and subsequent editors included: Owen Flaherty, Henry Muchamore, Jack Newbigging, Kay Dodson, David Fairweather and Colin Youngson.)
+(Walter and Dale certainly produced many Newsletters – although others contributed a lot – and subsequent editors included: Owen Flaherty, Henry Muchamore, Jack Newbigging, Kay Dodson, David Fairweather, Colin Youngson and Paul Thompson.)

 Jack (in an SVHC vest) with 200 yards to go in the 1980 New York Marathon where at the age of 51 he ran a time of 2:55

 Bill Stoddart with the British Veterans Cross Country Trophy.
 He defeated England’s Arthur Walsham by thirty seconds.
 In 1972 he became the first Scot to win a World Veteran Championship: 10,000m in Cologne.